benjamincharity/angular-json-calendar/README.md

 - `{String}`
   - Any [valid date][moment_parsing] accepted by Moment.js
+  - Default value: the current day

 Define the default starting date for all calendars.
-Default is the current day.

 ```javascript
 bcCalendarConfigProvider.startDate = '2010-09-20T00:00:00.027Z';